Dnyaneshwar Mulay

-Dnyaneshwar Mulay (Jñānēśvar Muḷē) (born 5 November 1958) is an Indian diplomat who superannuated after 35 years of service.
-Mulay was appointed by the President of India as a member of the National Human Rights Commission in April 2019, where he served until April 2024.
+Dnyaneshwar Mulay (Marathi: Jñānēśvar Muḷē) was born on 5 November 1958 in the Kolhapur district of Maharashtra, India, and is an Indian diplomat and author.
+He joined the Indian Foreign Service in 1983 and has since served in several capacities, including Consul General in New York and High Commissioner in Male, Maldives, retiring in February 2019 after 35 years of service.
+In April 2019 Mulay was appointed by the President of India as a member of the National Human Rights Commission, where he served until April 2024.
 He is currently serving as an advisor to the National Skill Development Corporation.
-He joined the Indian Foreign Service in 1983, and has since served in several capacities, including the Consul General of India, New York, and the High Commissioner of India, Male, Maldives.

-Mulay is a successful writer, having written over 15 books which have been translated in Arabic, Dhivehi, Urdu, Kannada and Hindi.
-His most recognizable work is Maati, Pankh ani Akash, which has been prescribed in the Arts curriculum at North Maharasthra University, Jalgaon (Maharashtra).
+Mulay is a successful writer, having written over 15 books which have been translated into Arabic, Dhivehi, Urdu, Kannada and Hindi.
+His best-known work is Maati, Pankh ani Akash, which has been prescribed for the arts curriculum at North Maharashtra University, Jalgaon.

-He has inspired a number of socio-educational projects including Balodyan, an orphanage in his native village, and the Dnyaneshwar Mulay Education Society, which seeks to promote concepts such as Global Education.
+He has also inspired a number of socio-educational projects including Balodyan, an orphanage in his native village Lat, and the Dnyaneshwar Mulay Education Society, which seeks to promote global education.

-Early life, education and struggles
+Early life and education

-Mulay was born in 1958, in the village of Lat, in the Kolhapur district of Maharashtra in a marathi family.
-His father Manohar Krishna Mulay was a farmer and tailor while his mother Akkatai Mulay has been a homemaker.
-He completed his primary education in the village of Lat, at the age of 10, he left the village to join Rajarshi Shahu Chatrapati Vidyaniketan, Kolhapur, a school that was founded by the Zilla Parishad, to nurture talent from rural areas.
-He became the first student from rural area, to win the Jagannath Shankarsheth Award, by securing highest marks in Sanskrit at SSC exam in 1975.
+Dnyaneshwar Mulay was born in 1958 into a Marathi family in the village of Lat, in the Kolhapur district of Maharashtra.
+His father Manohar Krishna Mulay was a farmer and tailor and his mother Akkatai Mulay was a homemaker.

+He completed his primary education in Lat, but at the age of ten left the village to join Rajarshi Shahu Chatrapati Vidyaniketan in Kolhapur, a school founded by the Zilla Parishad to nurture talent from rural areas.
+Subsequently he became the first student from a rural area to win the Jagannath Shankarsheth Award by securing the highest marks in Sanskrit at the 1975 Staff Selection Commission (SSC) exam.